wcm-io-frontend/aem-clientlib-generator/README.md

       // creates the JS configuration file:
       //  path/to/clientlibs-root/test.base.apps.mainapp/js.txt
+      // which lists all JavaScript files from the ClientLib.
       // and copies all files into a js subfolder (default base):
       //  path/to/clientlibs-root/test.base.apps.mainapp/js/
       js: [